 Of course, we understand that your time is precious so the Association has other ways of training for the various modules - online e-learning, workbooks, one-to-one training, videos etc on the Learner's Resources web pages on the national Scout website.
 Your TA will be able to discuss these various different training methods and find one that best suits you.

 If you have any questions you can contact your Group Scout Leader who will help you.

 We hope you have an enjoyable time with us whilst you train for your role.

-When you meet with a Training Adviser (TA) they will complete a short ‘Module Feedback Form’ for you, this then gets passed on to myself or Cathy, the Local Training Administrator, and we update Compass/confirm Compass has been updated by your TA.
-After this process has happened the module feedback form is deleted from our local records and we download your Compass Personal Learning Plan (PLP) so, should data be deleted by Compass we can restore it.
+When you meet with a Training Adviser (TA) they will complete a short ‘Module Feedback Form’ for you, this then gets passed on to the Local Training Administrator/District Commissioner, who will update Compass/confirm Compass has been updated by your TA.
+After this process has happened the module feedback form is deleted from our local records and your Compass Personal Learning Plan (PLP) is download so, should data be deleted by Compass it can be restored.
 You have access to your Training records via signing up to Compass.

 When you sign up to a local district course via Swindon North website you pass on details to the trainer so they can contact you about the training.
 After you have attended training, Compass is updated and a ‘record of attendance’ with only your name and group is completed and stored.

 All the information above is kept by the LTM and the LTA on a shared drive.
 Training information, such as module completions, are shared with the local appointments team and training advisers if necessary to help maintain accurate records and/or support a learner through their training commitment.